-Director of Security David Buerger, far left, is a retired captain from the Greenbelt, Maryland, Police Department, where he spent more than 25 years as a police officer, supervisor and manager and organized community policing initiatives and police specialty programs.
+Director of Bullis Safety and Security David Buerger, (center), is a retired captain from the Greenbelt, Maryland, Police Department, where he spent more than 25 years as a police officer, supervisor and manager and organized community policing initiatives and police specialty programs.
 He also developed and implemented the first school resource officer position in the state of Maryland which became the model implemented throughout the D.C metropolitan area.
 Mr. Buerger has trained law enforcement officers and educators throughout the country on the management of school safety, and served on the board of directors of the National Association of School Resource Officers.
 He holds a M.S. and B.S. in management from the University of Maryland University College and is a graduate of the FBI National Academy Session #232.

 Co-founded by Bullis alumnus Samier Mansur ’03, LiveSafe provides safety communication services to colleges and universities throughout the country through the user's smartphone.
 Bullis is the first private school in the nation to partner with LiveSafe for our emergency notification system.